OIDC Provider, applications and user flows

 From main navigation, click User Flows, and click New.
 Enter a name for the user flow and select the OIDC application.
 Click Create.

-OIDC can be used for multiple applications and an application can only be associated with one user flow.
-This is especially useful when you want a group of apps to share the same authentication provider, authorization policy and user experience.
+The applications associated with the user flow.
+A single OIDC user flow can serve multiple applications, but each application can only be associated with one user flow.
+This is useful when you want a group of apps to share the same authentication provider, authorization policy, and user experience.

 Authentication